argodev/argodev.github.io/_vsstudy/2021-01-assembly.md

 ## Miscellany

+### A Different List

+It looks like [Adam Wood](https://www.whoishostingthis.com/authors/adam-michael-wood/) had the same idea I did, and [assembled his own list of resources](https://www.whoishostingthis.com/resources/assembly-language/) for learning assembly language.
+He last updated only a year ago, so it is still pretty relevant.

 ### NASM Assembly Language Tutorial

 There's a nice [series of lessons and walk-throughs](https://asmtutor.com/) created by [Daniel Givney](https://danielgivney.com/).
 You can access them at [https://asmtutor.com/](https://asmtutor.com/)